 You can also opt for a shared taxi – it’s a bit more expensive but significantly faster (around 12 hours).
 Just keep in mind that it’s much harder to get any sleep.
 The shared taxi will cost 7000 PKR (back seat) and 10000 PKR (front seat).

-Update 2026: Now other companies beside NATCO can take foreigners like, for example, Faisal Movers.
+Update 2026: Now other companies besides NATCO can take foreigners like, for example, Faisal Movers.
 Check at the bus station in Rawalpindi for updated information.

 Skardu to Gilgit